 - Assess injuries to oneself, passengers, bystanders, and occupants of other vehicles.
 Help where it is possible.

 - Move to a safe place.
 Cars may still be traveling on the road, so be sure to find a safe place to wait.

 - Call for emergency help as soon as possible.

 - Take pictures and videos with a cellphone, obtain witness contact information and statements, note the weather and road conditions, as well as the events leading to the accident.

 - Accept medical help from first responders, even if there are no visible injuries.

 - Contact a lawyer when it is possible.

 Virginia Beach Car Accident Lawyers at Anchor Legal Group, PLLC Represent Victims Involved in Highway Collisions

 An accident with another vehicle on a highway can be debilitating, both physically and financially.
 There could be major injuries, as well as damage to the vehicle.
 A Virginia Beach car accident lawyer at Anchor Legal Group, PLLC will fight to obtain the compensation you deserve.
 Do not let a negligent driver affect your quality of life.
-Call 757-LAW-0000 or contact us online to set up a free consultation.
+Call 757-LAW-0000 or contact us online to set up a consultation.
 Located in Virginia Beach, Virginia, we represent clients in Virginia Beach, Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.